warpedvoxels/java-edition/README.md

 * You can start by cloning the repository, which needs [`Git`][git] to be installed in your system: `git clone https://git.hexalite.org/java-edition hexalite-java-edition`.
 * Then you can compile all the Rust-based applications by running `cd hexalite-java-edition && cargo build --release`.
+* You still need to install some Cargo binary crates though, which you can do by running `cargo install cbindgen`.

 It is done now!
 You can link the compiled binaries to the `$PATH` by running the `./scripts/apply_cli.sh` command on UNIX-based systems.
 I'm not too sure in how to do this on Windows, but I'm sure you can find some help there by Googling it, since it doesn't seem that hard.